Tech leaders share how to break into the tech industry

 “Certifications are worth it,” echoed Rahman.
 “They really help you move into an area if you lack the experience to show credibility in understanding a particular field.
 If I see someone who holds CISSP for example, I am comfortable they know Information Security in depth even if their CV is focused in other areas.
 If you're looking to start a career in cloud, a cloud certification is the best way to help you on that journey.”

-Don’t expect a certification to be your ticket to breaking into the tech industry, though.
-The tech industry is welcoming, and a certification can serve as a great basis for your tech knowledge, but Carlene Jackson, CEO of Cloud9 Insight, says individuals with a constant appetite to learn will be the most successful in their tech endeavors.
+While they're great career builders, never expect a certificate to be your ticket into the tech industry.
+The tech industry is open and welcoming to newcomers, and certificates can be a solid basis for your tech knowledge, but Carlene Jackson, CEO of Cloud9 Insight, says individuals with a constant appetite to learn will be the most successful in their tech endeavors.

 Landing a job in the tech industry